prateekiitr/BeamAILite-iOS/README.md

 ## Setup & Run (in less than 15 minutes)

 1. Clone this repository and open it up in Xcode.
+2. Add the [Beam AI SDK](https://github.com/beamai/BeamAISDK-iOS) to the project inside Xcode.
+Simply click File > Add Packages.
+Then, look up https://github.com/beamai/BeamAISDK-iOS/ and click + to add the Beam AI SDK package to your project.
-2. Update the beamID on line 53 of ViewController.swift.
+3. Update the beamID on line 53 of ViewController.swift.
 You will need a beamID to be able to use the Beam AI SDK.
 You can sign up to get your beamID [dashboard.beamhealth.ai](https://dashboard.beamhealth.ai/).

 ```
 self.beamAI = try!
 BeamAI(beamID: "your-20-char-beamID", frameRate: 30, window: 60.0, updateEvery: 1.0)
 ```

-3. Update app team to your App Store developer account, and deploy onto an iPhone device.
+4. Update app team to your App Store developer account, and deploy onto an iPhone device.
-4. Enjoy the build and race to build the super cool application you are thinking about 😎!
+5. Enjoy the build and race to build the super cool application you are thinking about 😎!

 ## Contact